TheSongOfEnderion/josee/Chapters/Chapter 2 – Rekindled Dreams (2).md

 She turned over her eyes to Schulga who flinched when his eyes met Josee's gaze.

 "...
 Schulga.
-If we stabbed warding stones in the perimeter of the forest, would that prevent monsters from coming close"
+If we stabbed warding stones in the perimeter of the forest, would that prevent monsters from coming close?"

-Realizing  that his lady was trying to come with a solution, Schulga's eyes turned serious.
+Realizing  that his lady was trying to come up with a solution, Schulga's eyes turned serious.
 Momentarily pushing back his questions, he replied.

 "In theory, yes", Schulga replied, "But we would need a warding stone every one meter.
-I believe if we cover a kilometer perimeter, it would be sufficient"
+I believe if we cover a kilometer of perimeter, it would be sufficient"

 "...
 I see... and how much is a warding stone", Josee asked while writing in her parchment.